Can

 Using other fluid could not only damage the machine (and void the

-is your responsibility!
+smoke is your responsibility!

 health & safety documents for each type of smoke fluid we supply,